Home > What is comprehensive car insurance

 How does comprehensive insurance work?

 It all starts with a quote.
-Complete our online application form, and you’ll be asked to input necessary information about yourself, your car, and any other drivers you want to include on your policy.
-This will allow our panel of over 110 insurers to provide you with an initial quote for comprehensive car insurance.
+Complete the online application form, and you’ll be asked to input necessary information about yourself, your car, and any other drivers you want to include on your policy.
+This will allow the panel of over 120 insurers to provide you with an initial quote for comprehensive car insurance.

 You can then choose the policy that works best for you; this might be the cheapest option or the one that offers the most coverage.
 Most insurers will also let you decide whether you want to pay for your comprehensive insurance in one annual or 12 monthly payments.